-The Safety of Your Securities
+The Safety of Your Assets

-Securities Investor Protection Corporation
+Securities Investor Protection Corporation (SIPC)

-Baird is a member of the Securities Investor Protection Corporation (SIPC).
+Baird is also a member of the Securities Investor Protection Corporation (SIPC).
 SIPC was created by Congress to protect customers of securities brokers and dealers and to promote public confidence in the U.S. securities markets.
 Customers of a SIPC-covered firm that fails financially are afforded special benefits under the Securities Investor Protection Act of 1970, as amended (SIPA).